 Mud brick alleys in Yazd Endless mud brick alleys.

 Yazd is located in the middle of the desert.
-The city was a popular travel hub along the Silk Road, so extra tall minarets were used as landmarks for the ancient camel caravans.
+The city was once a popular travel hub along the Silk Road, so extra tall minarets were used as landmarks for the ancient camel caravans.
 It turned out to be very easy to get lost in the mud brick alleys.

 Badgirs in Yazd The roofs of Yazd are covered with badgirs.